 One way to assess the performance of the local labor market is to examine the relationship between the unemployment rate and the job openings rate.
-Economists call this relationship the “Beveridge curve.[1]
-The dots on the chart represent the job openings rate and the resident unemployment rate in the District for a given quarter.
+Economists call this relationship the “Beveridge curve.”[1]
+The dots on the chart represent the job openings rate and the resident unemployment rate in the District for a given month.
 The lines on the chart slope downward because higher unemployment rates are often associated with a lower job openings rate.
 The intuition behind this association is that higher unemployment rates often signal a weaker job market.
 And in a weaker job market, employers will often pull back on hiring.

 Since the Great Recession, despite a greater number of job openings, unemployed D.C. residents are still struggling to secure employment.
 As the chart above shows, compared to the years before the Great Recession, the years of the Great Recession and the subsequent recovery from it saw a somewhat higher rate of job openings for a given unemployment rate.
 This point is captured by the outward shift from the lagoon-colored line to the yellow-orange line.
 During and after COVID-19, the District saw a notably higher job openings rate for a given unemployment rate than during the Great Recession and its recovery.